 The UC Irvine Anesthesiology Critical Care Medicine (ACCM) is a division of the Department of Anesthesiology & Perioperative Care.
 The ACCM tripartite mission is to heal our patients, teach our residents and students, and to discover new technologies.

 We have world-class faculty who are committed to achieving excellence in all three areas of academic medicine.
 Accordingly, we provide outstanding medical care, recruit the brightest and most talented residents, and offer research opportunities in both basic science and clinical realms.
-In addition, we have recently applied for an ACGME (Accreditation Council for Graduate Medical Education) accredited Fellowship in Anesthesiology Critical Care Medicine.
+We also have two ACGME accredited positions for a Fellowship in Anesthesiology Critical Care Medicine.

 All ICUs at the UC Irvine Health Douglas Hospital offer the latest monitoring and resuscitation equipment to ensure the best patient care.
 Our ICUs emphasize a multidisciplinary team approach.
 In the SICU, the team includes trauma/critical care surgeons, anesthesiology intensivists, and pediatric intensivists.

 Our residents actively participate in all aspects of patient management.
 On some services like orthopedic surgery our residents serve as the primary caretaker; whereas, on other services for example, CT Surgery, patient management is collaborative.